 It was widely applied by the women of Middle East, Asia, and Africa not only to look beautiful but to also protect their babies from evil eye and to use it as a beauty treatment to disinfect their eyes.
 These days, there are numerous brands that offer Kajal but not every Kajal is worth using.
 Some of them contain high compositions of contaminants such as lead which is highly harmful to our eyes.
 So, it is really important to research about a Kajal before buying and bluntly using it.

-Most girls of India literally don’t step out of their homes without Kajals.
+Most girls in India literally don’t step out of their homes without Kajals.
 Even if they’re in a hurry, they outline their eyes, put a dab of lipstick and they’re ready to go.
 However, it’s really important to see if the Kajal you’re using is not harming your fragile and beautiful eyes in any way.
 So today I am sharing my review about Me-On 12h Eyepnotyz Auto Kajal Pencil with you all which is easily available in the market and on almost all online shopping portals and is affordable.
 Read this post till the end to see if its worth the hype and its price so that it’s easier for you to decide…

 - Stays for 12 hours